 Reporting errors

-Due to the weakly typed nature of the parser and the fact that functions receive arguments as an array with variable length, it's important to do proper error checking.
+Due to the weakly typed nature of the parser, and the fact that functions receive arguments as an array with variable length, it's important to do proper error checking.

 Since functions return a Variable, setting its status member to any value other than UTTE_PARSE_STATUS_SUCCESS will produce an error and stop the parser.
 This section explains how to use the different error codes.